gitbls/sdm/Docs/Plugins.md

 * `--plugin sshkey:"sshuser=bls|keyname=mykey|keytype=ed25519|passphrase=itsasecret|putty-keyname=myputtykey"` &mdash; Create a new SSH key for user `bls`, with the parameters as specified.
 Additionally, the Putty key `myputtykey.ppk` is created using the same passphrase
 * `--plugin sshkey:"sshuser=bls|import-key=/home/bls/.ssh/myotherkey|putty-keyname=otherputty|passphrase=anothersecret"` &mdash; Import the specified private key from the host system.
 Use the provided passphrase to access the imported key and create a Putty key using the same passphrase.

+### swap

+The `swap` plugin configures `rpi-swap`.

+#### Arguments

+* `config` &mdash; Provides a configured swap.conf.
+Start with /rpi/etc/swap.conf and edit as desired.
+The provided file is placed in /etc/rpi/swap.conf.d
+* `filesize` &mdash; Specifies the size for the swap file.
+Modifications are stored in /etc/rpi/swap.conf.d
+* `zramsize` &mdash; Specifies the size for the zram device.
+Modifications are stored in /etc/rpi/swap.conf.d

+#### Examples

+* `--plugin swap:"config=/path/to/myswap.conf"` &mdash; Copies the configured swap config file to /etc/rpi/swap.conf.d
+* `--plugin swap:"filesize=2048|zramsize=1024"` &mdash; Configure a 2GB swapfile and a 1GB zram device

 ### syncthing

 The `syncthing` plugin installs <a href="">syncthing </a> and configures it for the user specified by `runasuser`.